sierrareschke/Java-CS300-projects/README.md

 # Java Programming II Course Projects
 This repository showcases projects completed througout the duration of the CS300 Java Programming II course at the University of Wisconsin-Madison in Fall 2023.
+These projects reinforced best practices in software design, debugging, and testing, developing skills in problem-solving, modular programming, and real-world application development.

 Please see the repositories below for each completed project.